 These environmental services include:

 Water from the Batang Toru forests is vital for the people of the 3 Tapanuli districts, especially for their plantations and wet rice cultivation, and their daily household needs.
 Extensive paddy fields in the Sarulla valley and other areas receive their irrigations from the Batang Toru forests.
 Mixed rubber agro-forestry gardens that are the mainstay of local people’s economy all depend on rainfall from these forests.
+Similarly, the Sipansihaporas hydro-electricity plant and the Aek Raisan micro-hydro plants are completely dependent on water from these forests.

 Stable forested watershed ecosystems will also be vital for the proposed 300 MW Geothermal Electricity Plant planned in Sarulla valley between the east and west forest blocks.